 The advocates of gun rights present a different argument regarding the matter stating that crimes take place because the law abiding citizens can no longer protect themselves as they are not allowed to own guns.
 They cite studies by Gary Kleck and Marc Gertz.
 According to the results of this study, guns are used in defense between 2.2 and 2.5 times a year.
 The National Rifle Association on the other hand, publishes stories from around the world on its website that deal with citizens “successfully rebuffing and incapacitating criminals with their handguns” (Chambliss 2011).
 Economists as John R. Lott argued that the efforts of Legislation to restrict gun control ownership have denied many citizens from protecting themselves.
 He grafted out a figure that showed the average number of violent crimes before the adoption of law and what was seen was a drastic rise in the level of crime after the implementation of strong gun control laws.
 He gave reasons for criticizing the law and his findings by the analysis of FBI’s annual statistics of crime provided strong results to support his claim.
 He explained that those states in the United States where laws of gun control were relaxed had the lowest rate of crime in comparison to other states.
 It was further seen that the usage of guns was greater for self-protection rather than for committing crimes and statistics also revealed that there was no strong benefit obtained from the strong gun control laws (Skousen 2008).
 A study regarding murder rates in the American states was conducted in the year 2004 by the “U.S National Academy of Sciences”.
 At the end of the study, it was analyzed that gun control failed to reduce any violent crime, suicides or any other gun related accident.
 This study was based on “253 journal articles, 99 books, 43 government publications, and some other original empirical research” (Kates & Mauser 2007).

-Initial Laws of Gun Control
+Initial Laws of Gun Control in United States

 The New York State’s Sullivan Law of 1909 was the first legal step in controlling guns in the United States.
 It was passed at a time when the subject of prohibition of drugs and alcohol were being discussed which affected the level of crime.
 The increasing population by the new immigrants entering the country too paved the way for the crime controlling laws to be implemented.
 The police department of New York denied the use of guns except to the important and influential people of the city.
 This action was applauded by the advocates of gun control while the opponents rallied against it (Dizard, Muth & Andrews 1999).
 The upheavals created by the gun supporters further complicated the matter making it a serious problem for the government.